byu-transpolab/ceen565/11_app_demomodel.Rmd

 ## Running the Model

-The model files are available from [Box](https://byu.box.com/s/34xeaghgt8lpbcraosb7cbt8umddh96x) as a compressed file called `rvtpo_bare.zip`.
+The model files are available f   rom [Box](https://byu.box.com/v/rvtpo-bare-model) as a compressed file called `rvtpo_bare.zip`.
 Extract this file to a folder on your local computer.
 I prefer to keep my models in a folder on the `C:\` drive called `C:\projects`.
 It may be that the C drive is